Bubacarr Bah: Research and career

 In 2016 Bah was appointed the German Chair in Mathematics at the African Institute for Mathematical Sciences (AIMS), which is supported by the Humboldt Foundation.
 The position was welcomed by the AIMS community, who believe Africa needs better data science infrastructure.
 Bah organised the software engineering for Applied Mathematical Sciences workshop, which teaches basic programming and research programming.
 He is responsible for connecting the AIMS in South Africa with central Africa and German universities.
-As of 2019, the Alexander von Humboldt Foundation support five chairs at AIMS centres.
+As of 2019, the Alexander von Humboldt Foundation supports five chairs at AIMS centres.
 He holds a joint position at Stellenbosch University, where he works on information theory and deep learning.

 In March 2019 Bah was appointed to the Google advanced technology external advisory council, a collection of experts who will consider the artificial intelligence (AI) principles of Google.

+Google disbanded ATEAC on April 4, 2019 following criticism by Google employees about another member, Kay Coles James.